 - Marathon Level: There are a handful of "marathon" beatmaps, commonly ranging between 10-15 minutes in length, with some even longer:

 - Nintendo Hard: Thought Elite Beat Agents and Osu!
 Tatakae!
 Ouendan were hard?
 You haven't seen anything yet.
-The hardest songs from Ouendan/EBA are approximately 3.5 stars on the revised star rating scale released in mid-2014, and these games are already Nintendo Hard on their own.
-The hardest songs on Osu takes this Up to Eleven, with revised star rating exceeding 7 stars, such as "Can't Defeat Airman".
+The hardest songs from Ouendan/EBA are approximately 3.5 stars on the revised star rating scale released in mid-2014 (the difficulty range that would be considered appropriate for an average osu! player is 4-5 stars, by the way.), and these games are already Nintendo Hard on their own.
+The hardest songs on Osu takes this up to eleven, with revised star rating exceeding 7 stars, such as "Can't Defeat Airman".
 Such crazy streams and jumps do not exist in the original Ouendan/EBA games.
 Certain maps can even have 10 to 11 stars.

 - A common joke between pro players (rank 1000 or less) is saying they have problems passing "Can't Defeat Airman", there are a few beatmaps where almost all players have to struggle, such as "xi - FREEDOM DiVE (FOUR DIMENSIONS)", or "IOSYS - Utage wa Eien ni ~SHD~ (TAG4)".
 (Though that one is meant to be played by four players simultaneously.)